Doctorlink is an online tool that connects to NHS clinical systems to enable you to:

 We are committed to making healthcare more accessible online whilst protecting and respecting your privacy.

-This Privacy Notice (along with our terms of service) explains how we use any personal information we collect about you when using the Doctorlink online service.
+This Privacy Notice (along with our terms of service) explains how we use any personal information we collect about you when using the Doctorlink online tool.

 The data controller and processor for the Doctorlink site is Doctorlink Limited a company registered in England with company number 10337756 with registered offices at Oakhill House, 130 Tonbridge Road, Hildenborough, Kent, England, TN11 9DZ.